DamilolaAdeniji/ETL-PROJECT/readme.md

     - The transformed data is stored in an Azure Blob Storage file in CSV format.

 4. **SQL Loading:**
-    - The 'COPY INTO' SQL statement is used to load the CSV file into a stage table in MSSQL.
+    - The 'COPY INTO' SQL statement is used to load the CSV file into a stage table in ASA Dedicated SQL Pool.

 5. **Stored Procedure Execution:**
-    - A stored procedure is executed to load the data from the stage table to a table in a schema accessible to end users.
+    - stored procedures were executed to load the data to & from the stage table to a table in a schema accessible to end users.

 ## Prerequisites

 Before running the Jupyter Notebook, ensure you have the following:

-- MSSQL Server installed and configured.
+- An Azure Synapse Analytics Workspace with contributor access and write priviledges.
 - Azure Blob Storage account credentials.
 - Python environment with necessary libraries installed (check requirements.txt).